terminusdb/terminusdb-blog/_posts/2020-11-19-model-builder-and-data-modeling.md

 * Select the **Add Property** menu and choice **Enum Property**

-* Fill the Property fields in the Property panel (bicycle_type/Bicycle Type)
+* Fill the Property fields in the Property panel (Unique ID:bicycle_type ....)

 * From the **Enum Type** menu Select **Bike Type**